FRCTeam2984/website/src/markdown-pages/resources/courses/safety-guide.md

 path: /resources/courses/safety-guide
 ---

+> The content on this page may be out of date.
+Visit the new safety manual [here](/pdfs/safety-manual.pdf).

 # Note to Team

 At no point should someone feel unsafe or in danger of being in bodily harm.
 If someone were to feel this way they should immediately tell a mentor or a team lead so they can stop the problem from escalating.